Frequently Asked Questions

 My participant is an advanced player, can he/she skip PLAYer and be placed in a higher level class?

-This is not possible.
 Per Home Office standards, all juniors must begin at the PLAYer level.
 This is to expose them to the curriculum in PLAYer, which covers First Tee Nine Core Values and Healthy Habits and serves as a foundation for subsequent levels.
 Juniors starting at the PLAYer 2 level only need to join one session in PLAYer and complete the certification process before becoming eligible to move to Par.
-It is not possible to skip levels, First Tee Program is not a race to the finish!
+It is not possible to skip levels.

 Progressing through the program